 Take the last one with a grain of salt and don’t underestimate your choices, but sometimes a second set of trained eyes is helpful.
 For our kitchen, rather than getting 3 pieces for the back panel behind the island, we got one large piece for a smoother look.

 You do not need a cabinet for the dishwasher, but you do need a side panel, so they can add that in for you when ordering.

 We had someone really great help us, and they asked if our countertops were going to be in granite or quartz because those materials require extra pieces for making sure the weight is supported correctly.
 These are things you want to know.

 This is where I become useless to you if you’re DIY-ing this because we had our contractors do it for us.
 If that’s the route you’re going, here’s what I suggest: Leave the printed out sheets of your kitchen plans with them to avoid confusion.
 Maybe even go through the 1,726 boxes you will receive and separate them all into groups for the many cabinets that will need to be built.
 Unless they’re trained IKEA kitchen installers, this stuff is super confusing and overwhelming to deal with, and anything you can do to save them time (and you money) is a bonus!

 If you’re installing it yourself, here’s a list of bloggers who have done it and have amazing tips to offer you:

 In the end, planning this kitchen took a few weeks, lots of Google searches, and back and forth with measuring because I didn’t do all of the measuring at once.
 So learn from my mistakes!
-If you don’t live near an IKEA, following these steps will be key in ensuring you don’t miss anything or that you end up having to exchange pieces.
+If you don’t live near an IKEA, following these steps will be key to ensuring you don’t miss anything or that you end up having to exchange pieces.

 If you have any tips at all you’d like to add, let me know in the comments.
-And if you know of other helpful resources, let me know and I’ll link them within this post as well!
+And if you know of other helpful resources, let me know and I’ll link them to this post as well!
 The more information the better, right?